 - Are you making only minimum payments on your credit cards?

 - Do you know how much you actually owe?

 If the value of your assets is less than the amount of debt you owe, declaring for bankruptcy may be a way to recover your financial equilibrium.
 Discuss all of this with a bankruptcy lawyer, your partners or coworkers.
+Before a decision, track down your own receivables using recovery experts like the debt recovery experts at AANDI Lawyers.
 You need to consider not just your current impediments but also your personal and business future before ultimately arriving at a decision.